dariocanoh/lide-docs/classes/font.rst

 Font:getBind
 ^^^^^^^^^^^^

-   Returns a reference to the C++ control.
+   Returns a reference to the C++ instance.

 ===========  =======================================================================================
  function_    Font:getBind()